wardenenv/warden/README.md

 ## Available Packages

 Add the registry & user prefix of `ghcr.io/drpayyne/` to all the below packages for usage.
 All the below packages are available for both `linux/arm64` and `linux/amd64` architectures.
+(Note: only the `*-deb` variants of the PHP images are actively maintained and supported)

 | Service | Package & Tag |
 |---|---|